jian916/Nemo/README.md

 This is fork of @MStr3am project [Nemo](https://github.com/MStr3am/NEMO)

-Some patches was updated also in another fork by [secretdataz](https://github.com/secretdataz/NEMO)
+Some patches was updated also from another forks by [secretdataz](https://github.com/secretdataz/NEMO) and [jian916](https://github.com/jian916/Nemo)

 # Usage

-This program can be used for patch closed source clients for using with [Hercules](https://github.com/herculesws/hercules/)
+This program can be used for patch closed source clients for using with [Hercules](https://github.com/herculesws/hercules/) or other Rag*rok emulators.

 ## Profiles